jeremy-harding-hook/blink/README.md

     make mode=debug

-Note that the valid modes are debug, semihosted, and release.
-The idea is that semihosted is good for debugging with some logging output and stuff but still with optimisation as opposed to debug.
-Release on the other hand doesn't have semihosting.
+Note that the valid modes are debug and release.
+These are the same except that debug has less optimisation.
+The default mode is release.

 The makefile in addition to outputting a regular .elf file also does the equivalent of running the command below from the output folder: